Verilator Visual Simulator Architecture

 Protocol Timing and Handshaking

-The textMessenger module uses a simple valid-strobe (basically bit-blasting) protocol: the sender places the ASCII character on commOut and asserts commValid for one clock cycle.
+The textMessenger module uses a valid-strobe (basically bit-blasting) protocol: the sender places the ASCII character on commOut and asserts commValid for one clock cycle.
 The receiver samples on each rising edge and captures the data when commValidIn is asserted, writing it to the receive buffer.
-This unidirectional protocol is lossy if the receiver isn't ready, but its simplicity makes it very easy for us to implement and test quickly.
+This unidirectional protocol is lossy if the receiver isn't ready, but its design makes it very easy for us to implement and test quickly.

-I am sure that there are more advanced protocols out there, but this is a good starting point for t least getting this to work nicely.
+I am sure that there are more advanced protocols out there, but this is a good starting point for at least getting this to work nicely.
 The plan here was to allow for two boards to communicate with each other in the raycasting setup below giving us multiplayer players moving on the same map together.
 I am told however trying to synchronize the clocks between the two FPGAs will require clock domain crossing.

 Build System and Compilation Process